DANS-KNAW/easy-archive-bag/README.md

 at `/srv/dans.kanw.nl/bag-store`.

 If you are on a system that does not support RPM, you can use the tarball.
-You will need to copy the service scripts to the appropiate locations yourself.
+You will need to copy the service scripts to the appropriate locations yourself.

 BUILDING FROM SOURCE
 --------------------